Town Boy: Plot

 Later into their teenage years, while walking around in Ipoh, Mat and Frankie encountered Normah.
 The two of them, along with their other friends, headed into town to watch a movie.
 However, they realize that they get less attention.
 After that, they attended an art education class under the guidance of Mr. Lee.
 Mat and Frankie and the other students drew pictures of naked women.
 Not long after, they had a drink at a coffee shop in town and saw Normah again.
 Frankie tries to talking to Normah and her friend, but they ignored, then laughed at by his friends.
 Mat and another friend, Lingam joined the school cadet band where Mat played the flute.
 They played two songs, "Sedia Berkhidmat" and "Obla Di Obla Da".

 Mat and Frankie then attend a youth party and dance with the guests present including their friends.
 A few days later, Mat participates in a school band performance with Minister of Education Khir Johari in attendance.
 Normah meets Mat to ask for help to improve her painting technique, they then eat together at a restaurant.
 After eating, Mat and Normah took a walk while sharing their opinions.
 They was observed from a distance by Frankie and their friends.
 Mat and Frankie then watch a movie together.
 One day, Mat receives a letter from Frankie, learning that Frankie is due to leave the country for London to pursue A-level studies.
 Lat rushes to the Ipoh railway station, arriving just in time to exchange parting words and goodbyes with Frankie before his departure.
-Realizing that he has lost a friend he has known since his early school days, Mat leaves the station without a word.
+Realizing that he has lost a friend he has known since his early school days, Mat leaves the station without any single words.